Minwax stain outside guide — which Minwax products are safe for outdoor wood use

 Maintenance Tips

-- Clean the surfaces with a mild detergent and water to remove dirt, grime, and other debris.
+• Clean with a mild detergent and water annually to remove mold, mildew, and UV-degraded surface layers.

 Alternative Outdoor Wood Stains